Ma Zhaoxu

-Ma Zhaoxu (also spelled as Ma Chao-hsü; 马朝旭 (Mǎ Zhāoxù); born 1 September 1963) is a Chinese diplomat who is currently the Deputy Minister of Foreign Affairs and also concurrently serving as Vice Minister of Foreign Affairs.
+Ma Zhaoxu (also spelled as Ma Chao-hsü; 马朝旭 (Mǎ Zhāoxù); born 1 September 1963) is a Chinese diplomat, currently serving as the Executive Vice Minister of Foreign Affairs with the Minister rank since January 2023.

-He previously served as the Chinese Ambassador to Australia, the spokesman for the Ministry of Foreign Affairs of the People's Republic of China (PRC), as well as the director-general of its Information Department.
-He also served as China's Permanent Representative to the United Nations (UN) in New York City from January 2018 to July 2019.
+He previously served as the ambassador of China to Australia, as the spokesman for the Ministry of Foreign Affairs of the People's Republic of China (PRC), and as the director-general of its Information Department.
+He also served as the Permanent Representative of China to the United Nations (UN) in New York City from January 2018 to July 2019.

 Early life

 Ma Zhaoxu was born in Harbin, Heilongjiang province in September 1963.
 He graduated from Peking University with a degree in international relations.
 In 1986, he participated in the inaugural Asian college students debating competition organized by the Singapore Broadcasting Corporation (SBC) and won the "best debater" award, becoming well known to PRC college students at the time.